Sichuan: Transportation

 For millennia, Sichuan's rugged and riverine landscape presented enormous challenges to the development of transportation infrastructure, and the lack of roads out of the Sichuan Basin contributed to the region's isolation.
 Since the 1950s, numerous highways and railways have been built through the Qinling in the north and the Bashan in the east.
 Dozens of bridges across the Yangtze and its tributaries to the south and west have brought greater connectivity with Yunnan and Tibet.

 Airports

 Chengdu Shuangliu International Airport is the 4th-busiest airport in mainland China.
 It was among the world's top 30 busiest airports in 2015, and the busiest in western and central China.
 It was also the fifth-busiest airport in terms of cargo traffic in China in 2013.
 Chengdu airport is the hub of Sichuan Airlines, Chengdu Airlines, Shenzhen Airlines, Tibet Airlines, China Southern Airlines, China Eastern Airlines, Lucky Air, and Air China.
 Alongside Shuangliu Airport, Chengdu Tianfu International Airport has opened in 2021.

-Chengdu airports are also 144-hour transit visa-free airports for foreigners from 51 countries including Albania, Argentina, Australia, Austria, Belgium, Bosnia and Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Republic of Montenegro, the Netherlands, New Zealand, Poland, Portugal, Qatar, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Ukraine, United Arab Emirates, United Kingdom, and United States.
+Chengdu airports are also 144-hour transit visa-free airports for foreigners from 53 countries.